-Careful observers of the photo above will note that the original string through tailpiece shown on the bottom left does not make contact with the body and is floating in the air.
-Poor design and inferior quality metal cause it to bend under the weight of string tension as it ages.
+Careful observers of the photo above will note that the original string through tailpiece (bottom left of photo) does not make contact with the body.
+The back of the bridge is floating in the air.
+Poor design and inferior quality metal cause it to bend under the weight of string tension over time.
 This robs the instrument of sustain and can cause poor string break angle at the bridge.

-This apparatus may be a “must have” for some players, but the simple fact is that this feature is not commonly used by the overwhelming majority of modern players.
-For all but a select few, it only serves to get in the way of the right hand or cause irritating rattles.
+This apparatus may indeed be a “must have” for a select group of players, but the feature is not commonly used by the majority.
+For all but a select few, it only serves to get in the way of the right hand or to cause an irritating rattle.

-The bridge portion of the combination bridge/tailpiece sits inside of a dish in the tailpiece with only a height adjustment screw on either side and nothing coupling it to the body.
-Not only does create a poor coupling effect, and yet another potential source of metal on metal rattle, but it also has a poor range of height adjustment; We typically see these bridges adjusted to their lowest possible point while the bass still suffers from high action, making proper setup all but impossible.
+The bridge portion of the combination bridge/tailpiece sits inside of a small recess, with only the height adjustment screws connecting it to the body.
+Not only does it create a poor coupling effect, and yet another potential source of metal-on-metal rattle, but it also has a poor range of height adjustment; We typically see these bridges adjusted to their lowest possible point while the bass still suffers from high action.
+This makes proper setup all but impossible.

 With the bridge bottomed out the way we typically find them, the intonation screws aren’t accessible without removing the strings and taking the bridge off the body first!
 Needless to say, this feature makes setups a chore.